-- Strong experience in landscaping or construction
+- Some experience in landscaping, construction, or gardening

 - Competency in a language other than English relevant to the Portland Metro area

-Compensation & Details
+Compensation, Duration, & Details

 How to Apply

-Please send one single pdf document that includes resume and cover letter to: email@example.com with the subject: PVC Application – “Your Last Name”.
+Send one single pdf document that includes your resume and a cover letter explaining how you meet the required and desired qualifications listed above to: email@example.com with the subject: ”CEC Application – Your Last Name”.
 Applications submitted in a format other than pdf will not be considered.